sebastiandeluca/sebastiandeluca.github.io/README.md

 _My Contribution:_

-For Prism, I handled the created of the art of the game.
+For Prism, I handled the creation of the art of the game.
 I also, generally, conjured up most of the ideas for features and helmed the story development.
-I also volunteered to lead the development of the 'Main Hub', as well as 2 of the 4 inner-games.
+I also volunteered to lead the development of the 'Main Hub' (known as the arcade), as well as 2 of the 4 inner-games.

 ## ASCII-Based UNO
 A Grade 11 Culminating Assessment